Pixako-Unrealistia/Pixako-Unrealistia/README.md

 - QC/QA
 - prolog :)
 - lisp/scheme :)
-- #### > Sit and listen in cooperate meeting, ~~argue with managers.~~ create mutual understanding between departments.<
+- #### > Sit and listen in cooperate meeting, ~~argue with managers.~~ create mutual understanding between departments~

 ✨ Important ✨
-I'm an engineer by nature, if you see smelly code, it means you haven't paid me enough to buy proper cooking instruments.
+I'm an engineer by nature, if you see smelly code, it means you haven't paid me enough to buy proper cooking instruments!
+Overtly motivated personal project tend to be privated...

 <!--
 **Pixako-Unrealistia/Pixako-Unrealistia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.